Is Openprovider GDPR compliant?

 On the 25th of May 2018, the General Data Protection Regulation or GDPR becomes effective.
 This regulation was created to protect personal data of private individuals within the European Union.
-What can you expect from Openprovider with respect to the GDPR?
+What can a reseller expect from Openprovider with respect to the GDPR?

 This article contains information about the following topics: